The UAE on Wednesday launched its ambitious plan to send four Emirati astronauts into space.

 Young Emiratis can register at www.mbrsc.ae/astronauts.
 Finalists will go through training in theory and science, as well as specialty qualification courses, over several months and in accordance with the highest international standards and requirements.

 The top students will be screened before four Emirati astronauts will be selected to form the UAE’s Astronaut Team.
-The four will join the International Space Station on the first UAE space mission ever, to share knowledge and experience with other global astronauts.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The four will join the International Space Station on the first UAE space mission ever, to share knowledge and experience with other global astronauts.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.